 Jesus is about to go into his adopted hometown of Capernaum (v.
 5), and lepers would not be found in a town, so this happened out in the open, away from settlements of any kind.
 No doubt the people following Jesus scattered, when they saw the leper.
 No doubt he was shouting “unclean, unclean!” as the law prescribed.

 The standard translation is leprosy, and healing this disease was one of the signs that the Messiah had come.
 Scholars nowadays say the word was generic for skin diseases.
-Let’s call the man “leper” for convenience.
+But let’s call the man “leper” for convenience.

 A leper was required by law to wear torn clothes, let his hair be unkempt, cover the lower part of his face, and, as noted, cry out “Unclean!
 Unclean!” in order not to contaminate someone else (Lev.
 13:45).

-Leprosy came to symbolize sin’s pollution (Osborne on 8:2).
+Leprosy came to symbolize sin’s pollution (Osborne on v.
+2).

 This leper was clearly desperate.
 It makes me wonder how desperate we get when our need is great.
 Are we casual, or do we fall on our face?
 He simply knew that Jesus was his answer.
 He had heard the reports about him, and now he fell on his face before his healer.

 “if you are willing”: it could simply be translated “if you want to.”
 He asked for his specific need to be met.
 He did not hesitate to clarify his need.
 In other cases, Jesus asked what the disabled or blind person wanted (e.g. Luke 18:41).
 Sometimes the answer is not always clear, for the sick can get used to being a victim.
 Two blind men shouted out their need for a miracle, as this leper did (Matt.
 20:29-34).